 In the late 1300s, the monks were the official supplier of cheeses to the Avignon popes.

-The cheese has been reputedly made since at least 1381, based on a claim that it was served at Avignon in that year for a conclave that gathered there to elect a pope — but there was no conclave to elect a pope in Avignon or in Rome, in 1381.
+The cheese has been reputedly made since at least 1381, based on a claim that it was served at Avignon in that year for a conclave that gathered there to elect a pope — but in 1381, there was no conclave to elect a pope either in Avignon or in Rome.

 The cheese received its AOC on 23 March 1990.